 Prepare your documents

 It’s not all the time that a Consulate officer will ask for your documents, nevertheless, make sure you have everything ready.
 These documents will serve as evidence of ties and your financial capability to support your trip to the US.
 Note that everything should be original.

 *3-month salary pay slips (if you’re an employee)

 Get ready for your Interview

 The interview usually only takes a few minutes.
-It’s the make or break!
+It’s the make or breaks!
 Promptly after that, you will be told whether or not you are granted a VISA.

 Remember that there are hundreds of applications that the US Embassy Manila processes daily so the challenge is for you to convince the Consulate officer (within a few minutes of the interview) that you have enough ties in your home country and reasons to go to back promptly after your proposed trip to the US.

 My interview took about 3-4 minutes.
 Know that the consulate officers are trained to ask the right questions as a major part of what they do every day.
 They can tell whether you are telling the truth or simply lying.
 So if you have intentions other than spending a vacation in the US, be warned.